-12. Canvassing is prohibited in and around the residence halls and apartment facilities managed by Residential Life, except for the purposes of political canvassing outlined below.
+12. Canvassing is prohibited in and around the residence halls and

+- apartment facilities managed by Residential Life, except for the purposes of political canvassing outlined below.
 Posting of material(s) is permitted in the residence halls and apartments as outlined in this document.
-Solicitation is strictly prohibited in and around the residence halls and apartment facilities managed by Residential Life.

-- 13. Political Canvassing Policy: Any recognized student organization (registered with Student Organizations & Activities), candidates for any elected university position, or local, state or national candidates for elected office may apply to canvass at the Residential Life main office, in 2122 Sheridan, Suite 150. - 14.
+Solicitation is strictly prohibited in and around the residence halls and apartment facilities managed by Residential Services. - 13.
+Political Canvassing Policy: Any recognized student organization (registered with Student Organizations & Activities), candidates for any elected university position, or local, state or national candidates for elected office may apply to canvass at the Residential Life main office, in 2122 Sheridan, Suite 150. - 14.
 All applications must be completed and received at least three (3) business days (Monday-Friday) prior to the desired canvassing date, so that applications can be reviewed and access to buildings can be arranged.
-Applications can be submitted to the Assistant Director of Residential Life and Community Standards. - Residents may be held accountable for behavior they allow to occur in their room, even if they are not present. - 16.
+Applications can be submitted to the Residential Life email at residentiallife@northwestern.edu. - 15.
+Residents may be held accountable for behavior they allow to occur in their room, even if they are not present. - 16.
 If common areas are damaged and the responsible parties are not identified, the University reserves the right to hold all residents of the floor, unit, hall, or residential area responsible for the cost of repair and/or replacement of damaged items.
 Any such joint allocation of charges does not constitute a disciplinary action or a determination of violation of any University policy, rule or regulation and will not appear as such on any University record. - 17.
-Items left in common areas, such as laundry, kitchen utensils, etc. will be disposed of by residential services after 48 hours.
+Items left in common areas, such as laundry, kitchen utensils, etc. will be disposed of by residential services after 48 hours. - 18.
+Abandoned Items: During closing periods, if personal property is left in an assigned room or common area, it will be removed from that space and stored for 7 days.
+The student will be charged \$50 for abandoned property.
+If the student does not contact Residential Services within 7 days of departure, the property will be discarded/donated.
+If the student contacts Residential Services and is able to retrieve their belongings or designate a proxy to do so within 5 business days of the notice, a pick-up will be arranged Monday-Friday between 9:00am and 4:30pm.
+If the student contacts Residential Services and is not able to retrieve their belongings within 5 business days of the notice, the student will be charged a storage fee of \$25 per week until the property is retrieved.
+Any property will be stored as-is and any property not retrieved by the first Monday of the following quarter will be discarded/donated.
+Residential Services will not mail student property.